 The amazing 5-day trek to Ciudad Perdida takes you to some of the most beautiful, sweaty, and far reaches of Colombia.
 You’ll explore a national cultural treasure from another time.

 Along the way, you’ll get to walk through sacred ground of the native people and observe birds, animals, plants, flowers, and trees, unique ONLY to this corner of the world.
-You will also cross some native villages, which you might be able to greet and get to know them.
+You will also pass some indigenous villages, which will give you a glimpse of a completely different way of life.

 And to be honest, this hike was one of the most difficult of my life.
 I was so happy to visit the Lost City with the support of a guided tour where experienced people know what’s coming ahead.
 It’s hard to prepare yourself for this combination of heat, humidity, and altitude in this national park.